Capras/Competencies/competencies.md

 ### 1. FRONT END DEVELOPMENT HTML & CSS
+---
+**NOTE**
-#### Personal proof of concept for HTML & CSS Including Bootstrap:
+Personal proof of concept for HTML & CSS Including Bootstrap:

-##### This is a simple, responsive website from July 2017 that uses HTML, CSS, and Bootstrap.
+This is a simple, responsive website from July 2017 that uses HTML, CSS, and Bootstrap.

 [Website Hosted on github](https://krystin987.github.io/maggie/) [repository](https://github.com/krystin987/maggie)